yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 this newly added library, or weren't compatible with the new Virtual File System that yuzu uses, or simply weren't used at all.

-With this huge PR, after Morph reversed-engineered the file system in order to bring yuzu's behaviour closer to how it works on the Nintendo Switch, he removed the clutter in favour of simpler code and rewrote the whole implementation, fixing some problems that the old code had on Windows in the process.
+With this huge PR, after Morph reversed-engineered the file system in order to bring yuzu's behaviour closer to how it works on the Nintendo Switch, he removed the clutter in favour of simpler code and rewrote the whole implementation, fixing some problems that the old code had in Windows builds in the process.
 As a bonus, he also documented all of yuzu's file system functions.

 While these changes don't necessarily reflect as a performance increase for end-users, they have certainly tackled some long-standing problems with how yuzu handled files,